-As a result of the great Recession of 2008-2009, a

-number of states depleted state unemployment trust fund accounts and have large outstanding federal loans.
-Until the loans are repaid, federal unemployment taxes (FUTA) will automatically increase.
-In 2014, the FUTA tax paid by employers in 8 states was automatically increased due to continued loan balances.
-The number of states impacted by FUTA tax increases is projected to be as many as 7 in 2015.
+As a result of the Great Recession of 2008-2009, a number of states depleted state unemployment trust fund accounts and had large outstanding federal loans.
+Until the loans were repaid, federal unemployment taxes were automatically increased.
+In 2015 the FUTA tax paid by employers in 4 states was still automatically increased due to continued loan balances.
+California, Ohio and the Virgin Islands are the states remaining that are projected to be impacted by FUTA tax increases for 2016.